ALinaNahidi/kata18/README.md

 # Working with Branches
-git branch my-branch       # Create a new branch called my-branch git checkout my-branch     # Checkout ("Switch" to work on) my-branch git checkout -b my-branch  # Create a new branch called my-branch AND switch to it git branch -d my-branch    # Delete branch my-branch that has been merged with master git branch -D my-branch    # Forcefully delete a branch my-branch that hasn't been merged to master
+git branch my-branch       # Create a new branch called my-branch git switch my-branch     # Switch to a different branch to work on it git switch -c my-branch  # Create a new branch called my-branch AND switch to it git branch -d my-branch    # Delete branch my-branch that has been merged with master git branch -D my-branch    # Forcefully delete a branch my-branch that hasn't been merged to master